Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 ### 3. Run `zbcli imager` to create Bootware-ready Zymbit Image backup (zi image)

 Bootware requires images in a secure, signed format for loading with zboot.
 We refer to these images as `zi` images.
 An image conversion tool, [`zbcli imager`](../zbcli/imager), creates the zi image. `zbcli imager` can take a snapshot of your running system or input can be tarballs of your /boot and /rootfs partitions.
-Images can also be partial file additions and deletions called [Overlay images](../../bootware-one-two/features/overlays).
+Images can also be partial file additions and deletions called [Overlay images](../features/overlays).

-> If you are Developing on a CM4 directly and need to transition to the SCM, See [Developing on the CM4](../../bootware-one-two/features/development) for instructions on how to create an image from your CM4 to load onto the SCM.
+> If you are Developing on a CM4 directly and need to transition to the SCM, See [Developing on the CM4](../features/development) for instructions on how to create an image from your CM4 to load onto the SCM.

 #### Create a zi image backup from your current running root file system

-Use `zb-imager` to create a Zymbit Image (zi) backup of your current running system.
+Use `zbcli imager` to create a Zymbit Image (zi) backup of your current running system.
 Once created, the zi image can be propagated to other disk partitions securely.
 A Private/Public key pair will be used for signing the zi image at time of creation and verifying at time of loading onto a new partition.
 Key pairs can either be created in software or using the Zymbit HSM hardware.
 For this Quickstart, we will use software keys.
-Details on signing and verifying can be found [here](../../bootware-one-two/features/signing).
+Details on signing and verifying can be found [here](../features/signing).

 In this guide, we will output the image directly to a USB stick.
 Mount the USB stick for access,